Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: PROPOSED APPROACH

 To project features from one view to another we use a simple, generic method, described below.
 In our proposed approach we use three views: camera view, LiDAR RV, and BEV.
 The projection between these views is computed as follows,

-Here $F_{target}$ and $F_{source}$ are feature maps in the target and source views, respectively, represented as $2$D grids and indexed by a cell index, while $x$ denotes a cell index within the target grid. $\mathcal{P}_{target}$ and $\mathcal{P}_{source}$ are projection operators that project LiDAR point $L_i$ onto the corresponding view and return the cell index in that view.
-Scalar $N$ is the total number of LiDAR points in a sweep, while $1_c$ is an indicator function which equals 1 when condition $c$ is true and 0 otherwise.
-In other words, we use LiDAR points to extract features from the source view and project them into the target view, then apply average pooling if multiple LiDAR points are projected into the same target cell.
+Here $F_{t}$ and $F_{s}$ are feature maps in the target and source views, respectively, represented as $2$D grids and indexed by a cell index, $x$ denotes a cell index within the target grid, scalar $N$ is the total number of LiDAR points in a sweep, while $1_{c}$ is an indicator function that equals 1 if condition $c$ holds true and 0 otherwise. $\mathcal{P}_{t}$ and $\mathcal{P}_{s}$ are projection operators that project LiDAR point $L_i$ onto the corresponding view and return the cell index in that view.
+For example, projection operator for camera $\mathcal{P}_{cam}(L_{i})$ would be $K(RL_{i} + t')$, where $K$ is a camera matrix and $R$ and $t'$ are the rotation matrix and translation vector that transform the 3D point from the LiDAR’s coordinate frame to the camera’s coordinate frame.
+For $\mathcal{P}_{rv}(L_{i})$, as explained in earlier section, we use laser ID as row index and discretized azimuth $\theta$ as column.
+And similarly for $\mathcal{P}_{bev}(L_{i})$, we discretize $y$- and $x$-coordinate of lidar point $L_{i}$ to compute row and column index of the BEV grid representation, respectively.
+In other words, we use LiDAR points to extract features from the source view and project them into the target view, then apply average pooling if multiple points are projected into the same target cell.

-\subsubsection{Multi-view Fusion}
+\subsubsection{Multi-view fusion}

 Our multi-view model takes in two branches of LiDAR inputs, one for BEV inputs and another for RV inputs.
-In the following, we refer to them as BEV branch and RV branch for simplicity.
+In the remainder of the text, we refer to them as BEV branch and RV branch for simplicity.

-\textbf{BEV Branch:} The BEV branch is similar to MultiXNet \cite{djuric2020multixnet}, where we separately extract features from voxelized multi-sweep LiDAR data on one side and rasterized HD map on the other.
+\textbf{BEV branch:} The BEV branch is similar to MultiXNet \cite{djuric2020multixnet}, where we separately extract features from voxelized multi-sweep LiDAR data on one side and rasterized HD map on the other.
 The two sets of features are then summed, before being sent downstream to MultiXNet first-stage backbone network explained in the following section.